DeFiHackLabs/Solidity-Intensive-CoLearning/MaggieS.md

 ### 2024.09.23

 1. Finish looking through 15 chapters of Solidity 101 and complete the text.

 2. Drawn the mindmap of Solidity 101.
 <img width="1106" alt="image" src="https://github.com/user-attachments/assets/01bf8167-c629-4ac4-ae1c-e0138075f5a0">

+3.Solidity is my first programming language, so the biggest challenge for me is the lack of programming mind.
+Without exaggeration, three steps one bug...Some sentences I couldn’t understand clearly even if I have read more than 10 times.

+What's even sadder is that, despite it took me a long time to learn today.
+I have forgotten most of details in tutorials now.
+Thankfully, it doesn’t matter, I was ready for this situation.
+What really matters is what I could learn in this process.

+It’s exactly a challenge for me cause I’m not only unfamiliar with Solidity, but also have few experience in writing English articles.
+However, I appreciate one sentence recently: If there are two ways to growth you can choose, always choose the one that’s harder, that's the direct way to get over it.

+This training camp can force myself to take Solidity and English writing tasks and face them directly, and it’s also a good opportunity to observe my own solutions and mindset in the face of difficulties and fears.
+I enjoy it very much.
+It's a good begining.

 <!-- Content_END -->